tiagolr/vnodes/README.md

 ### Port

-Helper component placed inside a node to automatically offset edges to a position on the node html (see Ports demo).
+Placed inside a node, automatically offsets edges to a determined position inside the nodes html (see Ports demo).

 ### graph

-Graph utils that can be used to store edges and nodes.
+Can be used to store edges and nodes.
-Contains utility methods to build graphs, position nodes remove and create nodes, edges etc.
+Contains utility methods to build graphs, position nodes, remove and create nodes, edges and so on.

 ## Styling